ccarabine/payrollapp/README.md

 ![Screenshot of formulas ](/docs/images/flow_charts/formulas_variables.png)
 </details> <br>

 I have structured my program using functional programming, rather than OOP for this app.
-This is because, the data that is being inputted needs to be immutable and is based around having one user inputting data.
+This is because the data that is being inputted needs to be immutable and is based around having one user input data.
 There isn't a case for objects in my program as it is just interacting with the database where the data is stored.

 Having collaborated with both my mentor and tutor about the use of OOP for this application, they both advised it would not be required but instead a ‘nice to have’